setlog/go-mongo-atlas/CLOUDNAT.md

 ## Big Picture

-Our goal is to set up our GKE cluster so that it gets an IP address which is public and static.
+Our goal is to set up the GKE cluster so that it gets an IP address which is public and static.
 We use Cloud NAT for that:

 ![Big Picture](images/cloud-nat.png "Cloud NAT")